snu-sf-class/sf202401/README.md

 - **Assignment with dependencies is scored using default skeleton file as dependencies in server.
 So, using custom definitions in different files is not allowed.**
 - **Try to finish your proof in one proof environment.
 Write additional 'Lemma' is not recommended.
 Use 'assert' tactic instead.**
 - Visit [Homework Repo](http://gl.kinetc.net:20105) and log-in with ID `<student_id>_sf2401` (e.g. 2016-12345_sf2401).
 Your initial password is `XAXBXCX1010XX`.
 Change your PW immidiately!
+- Try to push something to the Homework Repo as soon as the assignment is open.
+Do not postpone checking `git push` until the last minute.
 - If you forget your password, email to ta(sf@sf.snu.ac.kr).
 - No delayed submission.
 - Claims: within 2 weeks from the due date.